8 States With The Most Affordable Assisted Living

 |6.
 North Dakota||$2,808||$33,347|

 Do you think the newly released data is likely to change your opinion about where your senior loved ones should live?
-Let us know in the comments.
+Share your thoughts with us in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.